-5515 Supervised Counseling Practicum I 3 hr
+5515 Supervised Counseling Practicum I 3 hrs

 A supervised experience of counseling in a local church or related ministry setting.
 Should be taken in student's last year.
 Prerequisite: BC5510 Biblical Counseling in the Local Church.
 At least 2/3 of Degree Completion.
-Graded pass/fail.
+Graded Pass/Fail